The latest news on how Coronavirus is affecting residents and services across the county

 Free school meals vouchers

 A voucher scheme is being launched by the Government for those receiving free school meals, these will be arranged through the school your child/children attend(s).
-There is more information on the scheme on the gov.uk website
+There is more information on the free school meals scheme on the gov.uk website

 Victory in Europe (VE) Day events